fabiopipitone/elasticsearch-tocsv/README.rst

   * **-spw, --secret_password** *[default: None]*

     | Env var pointing the Elasticsearch password.
-If both this a *--password* are not set, a prompt password will be asked (leave it blank if not needed).
+If neither this or *--password* are set, a prompt password will be asked for (leave blank if not needed).

   * **-t, --time_field** *[default: None]*

     | Time field to query on.
-If not set and *--starting_date* or *--ending_date* are set an exception will be raised.
+If not set and *--starting_date* or *--ending_date* are set, an exception will be raised.

   * **-tz, --timezone** *[default to timezone of the machine]*